-If you have made it this far, you know that winbindd is working.
-Now it is time to integrate it into the operation of samba and other services.
+If you have made it this far, you know that winbindd and samba are working together.
+If you want to use winbind to provide authentication for other services, keep reading.
 The pam configuration files need to be altered in this step.
 (Did you remember to make backups of your original /etc/pam.d files?
 If not, do it now.)